JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-18-Setup-unittests-in-VS_Code-snippet.md

 ### We want them to work quick

 Whole point is to that if you start coding, there will always be something more important to do or check than setup first unit test.
 Let's do it as first and foremost thing.

-Second thing is to set up shortcuts for test run.
-Let your muscle memory do TDD for you 😉.
+After that, find shortcuts that you like.
+I will show you how to set up them.

 ### Add dummy test